Code-Institute-Submissions/jimis-cafe-and-music/assets/images/write-up/testing.md

 > As a user, I want to be able to easily find information I require for my visit, such as opening times, contact details, live music information and cafe menu items.

-The main navigation of the site is always available to the user, either through the "burger" navbar button or stuck to the top of the viewport on large screens.
+The main navigation of the site is always available to the user, either through the 'burger' navbar button or stuck to the top of the viewport on large screens.
 Therefore, the user can always navigate to the information they require.
-The navigation links take the user to the section of interest clearly described in the link itself and users are therefore not met with information they did not need.
-The section headings in the site make it clear to the user where they currently are in the site and the ordering of the links in the navbar reflect the order of sections on the page.
+The navigation links take the user to the section of interest clearly described in the link itself and users are therefore not met with information they did not require/expect.
+The section headings in the site make it clear to the user where they currently are and the ordering of the links in the navbar reflect the order of sections on the page.

 !["A user visits the site looking for contact details."](https://github.com/tobyjbrown/jimis-cafe-and-music/blob/master/assets/images/write-up/user-story-2.gif)

 ## Responsiveness

 To test the responsiveness of the site, I used the Google Chrome Developer Tools on the 'Responsive' setting to test in a content-driven rather than device-driven way.
-For the below tests I resized the window from 2800px wide to 250px.
+For the below tests I gradually resized the window from 2800px wide to 250px.

 | Component | Intended Result | Works as intended? | Fix |
 | --------- | --------------- | ------------------ | --- |